thalesfm/differentiable-renderer/README.md

 ## About

 A simple differentiable path tracer based on the radiative backpropagation algorithm as proposed by Nimier-David et al. [\[2020\]][1] and the adjoint method for light transport by Jos Stam [\[2020\]][2].
 Written for educational purposes, this aims to be an understandable, yet reasonably efficient implementation of the algorithm.
-This repository includes both the base library as well as a couple of sample applications.
+This repository includes both the base library as well as a sample application.

 ## Background